 Get a cup of warm water ready before you start—this will help distribute the polish evenly and bring out a beautiful shine.

 Have everything you need?
 Let’s get started.

-How to Polish Boots in 4 Easy Steps
+How to Polish and Shine Boots in 4 Easy Steps

 Step 1: Clean off dirt